denton85/moodboxstyleguide/README.md

 # moodboxstyleguide
 A sass grid framework/style guide for developers to make quick front-end applications without all that extra work.
 NOTE: This project has just begun, and is very sparce at the moment.
-Updates will be coming weekly.
+Updates will be coming weekly (as of 9-26-2016).
 This is mainly a learning project for my own enjoyment.

 Setup: